Bikatr7/Kudasai/README.md

 There are a few utility scripts included in the util folder, these are not required for Kudasai to run, but they can be useful for certain tasks.

-splitter.py : Splits a translated text file into chapters based on 〇 markers and additional rules.
+`splitter.py` : Splits a translated text file into chapters based on 〇 markers and additional rules.
 (Mostly made for COTE only.)

+`docs_creator.py` : Creates Google Docs from chapter files and returns their links.
+(Designed to be used with splitter.py, requires a credentials.json file in the util folder.)

-token_counter.py : Counts the number of tokens in a text file, as well as estimating the cost of translation.
+`token_counter.py` : Counts the number of tokens in a text file, as well as estimating the cost of translation.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 ## **License**<a name="license"></a>